f3rno/spew/README.md

 A simple logging module for NodeJS.
 I had to create my own logging plugin for all of my node projects, and ended up adding so many features that it now consists of enough functionality to move into a seperate, official module.

-I'll continue to add more handlers too it over time, but for now this should suffice.
+I'll continue to add more handlers to it over time, but for now this should suffice.
 If you find any bugs, or wish to contribute, feel free to send a pull request or create a new issue :)

 I've created a basic example, and will add more as I migrate more functionality from my various projects